PAT Guides

 Don’t be disheartened if you’re first few attempts don’t go well, that’s why you’re practising!
 Try to see where you went wrong and what you can do to improve things.
 The more you work on it, the more you’ll get used to the limitations that the PAT enforces.

-PAT Registration Closes
+PAT Registration and UCAS Deadline

-And remember, your UCAS application and personal statement are due on the same day.
+Registration for the PAT ends on October 4th officially.
+Remember, your UCAS application and personal statement are due on the same day.
 Ideally, these should have been submitted before this deadline, but after this date, your application won’t be considered.
 If you miss this deadline, or if the application is rushed and of poor quality, then all of this preparation would have been for nothing, so you need to remember to dedicate the time to make it great!

 Final Weeks of Revision